GabeZacarias/TheaterTickets/README.md

 # TicketCalculator
-[C++]   -   Program asks user for number of tickets and outputs the gross receipts &amp; event profit
+Program asks user for number of tickets and outputs the gross receipts &amp; event profit with correct punctation and format